-- 4.8 The Housing Needs Report, the 2013 Parish Plan (accepted by East Hampshire District Council) and the Neighbourhood Development Plan consultations and surveys with residents demonstrate that: - There is a need to provide a more balanced housing stock with a focus on smaller houses given the high proportion of larger homes in the existing housing stock. - Housing suitable for young families should be provided. - Housing suitable for older people ('downsizers') should be provided. - Housing should be provided in small developments, which are appropriate to the character of the village and its setting, to maintain the established grid and cluster layout. - There should be provision for those with a strong local connection to have preferential access to affordable housing. - New development must be integrated into the community rather than creating communities within the village. - 4.9 The emerging South Downs Local Plan identifies 15 dwellings for East Meon.
+- 4.8 The Housing Needs Report, the 2013 Parish Plan (accepted by East Hampshire District Council) and the Neighbourhood Development Plan consultations and surveys with residents demonstrate that: - There is a need to provide a more balanced housing stock with a focus on smaller houses given the high proportion of larger homes in the existing housing stock. - Housing suitable for young families should be provided. - Housing suitable for older people ('downsizers') should be provided. - Housing should be provided in small developments, which are appropriate to the character of the village and its setting, to maintain the established grid and cluster layout. - There should be provision for those with a strong local connection to have preferential access to affordable housing. - New development must be integrated into the community rather than creating communities within the village. - 4.9 Policy SD23 of the emerging South Downs Local Plan: Preferred Options indicates that East Meon should allocate 15 new homes by 2032 (part of the East Hants Local Plan: JCS allocation of a minimum of 100 dwellings in villages in the SDNP).